What is the best Everest Base Camp trek packing list?

-I typed this phrase into Google countless times in the weeks before embarking on my very own trek to Base Camp, and was met with tons of information from all types of hikers.
+I typed this phrase into Google countless times in the weeks before embarking on my very own Everest Base Camp trek, and was met with tons of information from all types of hikers.

 But we didn’t find anything that quite matched our style.

 Here’s what we were considering while making a packing list: